aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/data.rst

 :download:`notebook with the solutions <../notebooks/querybuilder-solutions.ipynb>`
 but try not to use them at first!

-See below for a rendered version of the notebook:
+Go to any of the sections below for a rendered version of the notebook:

 .. toctree::
    :maxdepth: 2